veganaize/closure-compiler/Polyfills.md

  - polyfilled classes and methods referenced via bracket access will not be polyfilled at runtime.
 So `window.Promise` is acceptable but `window['Promise']` is not.
  - custom implementations of polyfills are not supported.
 For example, given `window.Promise = MyPromise; use(new Promise(resolve, reject));`, the `Promise` instantation will refer to the compiler polyfill and not `MyPromise`.
  - as of v20200504, polyfill isolation is supported for all polyfills _except_ `Symbol`.
-Support for `Symbol` is expected to land in the next release.
+Support for `Symbol` is already implemented at head and in the internal Google release, and it will land in the next release.

 These are not technical limitations and could be supported given a compelling use case.